openid/eKYC-IDA/openid-advanced-syntax-for-claims.md

 The OP advertises its capabilities with respect to Transformed Claims in its openid-configuration (see [@!OpenID-Discovery]) using the following new elements:

 `transformed_claims_functions_supported`: OPTIONAL.
-JSON array indicating support for Predefined Transformed Claims, and containing an array of the supported function names.
+JSON array indicating support for Transformed Claims, and containing an array of the supported function names.
 When present this array must have at least one member.

 `transformed_claims_predefined`: OPTIONAL.
 JSON object containing the definitions of all supported Predefined Transformed Claims following the same syntax as `transformed_claims` in the `claims` object.
 When present this object must contain at least one definition of a Predefined Transformed Claim.
 If this metadata value is omitted, the OP does not support Predefined Transformed Claims.